If you’re a vegetarian, or want to cut back on meat, make sure you’re getting all the nutrients you need with our guide

 Make every snack count with nourishing options that supply both the 'pick-me-up' you need while topping up your portions of fruit and veg, or delivering key nutrients like iron or vitamin D. Swap your morning biscuits for toast topped with slices of banana, bake a batch of fruit-packed muffins or blend up a fruit smoothie.

 At lunch, aim for a mix of protein from beans, peas, nuts, grains or dairy or dairy-free products, combined with starchy carbs.
 You need carb-rich foods because without them you're likely to suffer that classic mid-afternoon slump.
 The key is to choose carbs that produce a steady rise in blood sugar, which means passing on the sugary 'white' foods and going for high-fibre wholegrains that help you manage those afternoon munchies.

 We need some fats in our diet, but it’s important we don’t eat too much and the focus should be on the right type of fat.
-Fat is not only a source of energy, it helps us absorb fat-soluble vitamins including vitamins A, D, E and K. Vegetarian diets tend to be lower in saturated fat, but keep in mind that full-fat dairy, as well as some plant foods like coconut and palm oils, are high in these saturates.
-Heart-friendly mono-unsaturated fats are found in plant foods like avocado, olive and rapeseed oils, whilst nuts and seeds supply the heart-friendly polyunsaturates, including the omega-3 variety.
-It’s these unsaturated fats that we should be eating more of, so include a tablespoon of ground linseed or two tablespoons of oil, or the equivalent of unsalted nuts, daily.
+Fat is not only a source of energy, it helps us absorb fat-soluble vitamins including vitamins A, D, E and K. Vegetarian diets tend to be lower in saturated fat, but keep in mind that some plant foods like coconut and palm oils, are high in these saturates.
+Heart-friendly mono-unsaturated fats are found in plant foods like avocado, olive and cold-pressed rapeseed oils, whilst nuts and seeds supply the heart-friendly polyunsaturates, including the omega-3 variety.
+It’s these unsaturated fats that we should be eating more of, so include a tablespoon of ground flaxseed or two tablespoons of oil, or the equivalent of unsalted nuts, daily.

 Exotic avocado salad